AOSSIE-Org/Aossie-Scholar/README.md

         CREATE DATABASE aossie WITH OWNER aossie;

         ```
+    * Now, all we need to do is give our database user access rights to the database we created:
+        ```
+        GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;
+        ```
+    * Go to Settings.py and change accordingly -
+        ```
+        DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql_psycopg2',
+            'NAME': 'aossie-scholar',
+            'USER': 'aossie',
+            'PASSWORD': 'aossie',
+            'HOST': 'localhost',
+            'PORT': '',
+                }
+            }
+        ```

     * Once the databases are created, exit the psql shell with `\q` followed by ENTER.

     * ###follow this blog if you have any doubts remaining -
     * https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04
+*  ## Using pipenv

+    Using pipenv, you will not need to set up virtualenv.
+It will do it automatically for you

+    To setup a virtual environment and install the dependices, enter in a terminal

+    ```sh
+    pipenv --python 3.7.3 install
+    ```

+    Now to activate the virtual environemnt, type

+    ```sh
+    pipenv shell

 * git remote add origin https://gitlab.com/aossie/aossie-scholar.git
+* cd aossie-scholar
+*
 * git pull origin master
 * pip install -r requirements.txt
 * Enter your Postgresql credentials in ```settings.py```